Mr. Irvin James Biggs

 Irvin James Biggs leaves many to cherish his memory, including his devoted and loving wife of 56 years: Atlean Biggs of Peterman, AL; one daughter: Deirdra (Derek) Spears of Peterman, AL; three sons: James F. (Wendell) Biggs of Peterman, AL, James P. Stallworth also of Peterman, AL, and Clinton (Annie) Odoms of Beatrice, AL; one adopted grandson: Kelvin Kyles; three devoted grandchildren: Jeremy Biggs, Tre’Shawn Howard and Ryan Betts; two devoted great grandchildren: LaHayven Kyles and Kyler Kyles; twelve grandchildren; nineteen great grandchildren; three sisters-in-law: Carrie Biggs of Monroeville, AL; Fannie (Walter) Odom and Retha Clemons all of Flint, MI; seven brothers-in-law: AJ (Mary) Burns of Washington, DC, Arthur (Dorothy) Burns, Floyd (Dorothy) Burns, Robert (Hattie) Burns, Willie (Loretta) Burns, and Bill Burns all of Flint, MI and Curtis (Marilyn) Burns of Peterman, AL; one son-in-law: Curtis Brandley of Eupora, MS; two devoted friends Marvin Dailey, Sr. and Ervin Booker with a host of other loved relatives, a loving church family and many friends.

-To plant a tree in memory of Irvin James Biggs, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Irvin James Biggs, please visit our tribute store.